Tinch334/Console-editor-rewrite/README.md

 To run the editor first ensure that all the editor folders are in the same folder as `console_editor.py`.
 Then do `python console_editor.py"` to run the editor.

 ## Shortcuts
 To access editor functions keyboard shortcuts are used, for now they can't be configured.
-They are:
+To view
 * `Ctrl+S`: Save file, if a filename is specified the file will be saved to it, otherwise the editor will prompt the user for one.
 The editor **will** overwrite existing files if you choose to save with the name of an already existing file.
 * `Ctrl+O`: Open file, the editor will prompt the user for the file to open.
 The editor will discard all unsaved changes when opening a file.
 * `Ctrl+Q`: Quit, exits the editor.
 The editor will discard all unsaved changes when exiting a file.
+* `Ctrl+A`: Show command help, pressing this will display all available commands on the prompt, note that it has multiple pages that can be accessed by pressing multiple times.
 * `Ctrl+G`: Goto line, moves the cursor to the specified line, if it exists.
 * `Ctrl+W`: Counts the number of words, alphanumeric characters, in the file.